 Glacier Bay National Park

-For most, the nine hours spent cruising Glacier Bay National Park is the pinnacle of their Alaskan cruise.
+For most, the nine hours spent cruising through the waters of Glacier Bay National Park is the pinnacle of their Alaskan cruise.
 My Holland America cruise was my third time to Glacier Bay, and I experienced blue skies each time.

 Only two cruise ships can enter the National Park a day, so you’ll experience solitude like nowhere else.
 During your time in Glacier Bay, a park ranger will board your vessel and give commentary on the area, glaciers, and wildlife.